DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2025-05-22-find-a-candidate-provider-launch.md

 tags:
   - find a candidate
   - recruitment
+eleventyComputed:
+  eleventyNavigation:
+    key: manage-teacher-training-find-a-candidate
 ---
 ## Background

 Our analysis in the 2023 to 2024 recruitment cycle showed that over 7,500 eligible candidates did not get any offers.

 Anecdotally training providers have told us that they can struggle to fill all the spaces on their courses.
 This was also borne out in a survey we conducted in December 2024 where only 3% (2) of providers surveyed said they always fill the available places on their courses.